 A tennis coach or your physical therapist can show you different techniques that can help reduce the stress on your back.
 For example, bending your knees and keeping your abdominal muscles tighter can reduce stress on your spine.
 Ask about the best ways to serve to avoid overextending your lower back.

 Before playing, always warm up and stretch the muscles in your legs and lower back.
-Learn exercises that strengthen the core muscles deep inside your abdomen pelvis that support your spine.
+Learn exercises that strengthen the core muscles deep inside your abdomen and pelvis, which support your spine.

-Before going back to skiing after a back injury, learn exercises that strengthen the core muscles deep inside your spine and pelvis.
+Before skiing again after a back injury, learn exercises that strengthen the core muscles deep inside your spine and pelvis.
 A physical therapist may also help you to build strength and flexibility in the muscles that you use when you twist and turn while skiing.

 Before you start skiing, warm up and stretch the muscles in your legs and lower back.
 Make sure you only ski down slopes that match your skill level.